-A 1031 exchange allows tax payers to defer taxable gain on exchanges of like-kind assets, such as real estate for real estate.
-Because money in an IRA can generally flow tax-free from one asset class to another, retirement account holders rarely need to employ a 1031 exchange.
+A 1031 exchange allows taxpayers to defer taxable gains on exchanges of like-kind assets, such as property for property.
+Because IRA earnings already carry tax benefits, retirement account holders rarely need to employ a 1031 exchange.

-However, some IRAs may have taxable income (and taxes) when assets are purchased with debt financing.
-In this case, IRA owners may want to take advantage of the 1031 rules, and exchange their first debt-financed property for another.
+However, some IRAs may earn taxable income (and taxes) when holding assets purchased with debt financing.
+In this case, an IRA owner may want to utilize the 1031 rules and exchange a debt-financed property for another.
 The result of this exchange is that all or most of the IRA income taxes are deferred.

-Debt financing allows an IRA to borrow money to purchase property so that the IRA can have more buying power, and thus purchase a pricier property or more properties in general.
-For example, with debt-leverage, an IRA with $100,000 can have the buying power of $300,000 or more.
-Leverage is seldom available with securities investments in IRAs, which is why non-traditional self-directed IRAs provide so many benefits for retirement investors.
+Debt financing allows an IRA to borrow money to purchase property so that the IRA can have more buying power and thus purchase a pricier property or more properties in general.
+For example, with debt leverage, an IRA with $100,000 can have the buying power of $300,000 or more.
+Leverage is seldom available with securities investments in IRAs, which is why self-directed IRAs provide so many benefits for retirement investors.

 To engage in a 1031 exchange, real estate IRA owners will need to utilize a qualified intermediary.
 Once the sale of your property is complete, the qualified intermediary will receive the cash.
-The IRA cannot receive the cash, or else it will not be seen as a 1031 exchange to tax courts.
+The IRA cannot receive the cash or else it will not count as a 1031 exchange to tax courts.

-1031 exchanges must also be performed in a timely manner - you must close on the new property within 180 days of the sale of the old property.
-Within 45 days of the sale of the IRA property, the IRA holder must designate a replacement property in writing to the qualified intermediary.
+1031 exchanges must also be performed in a timely manner.
+You must close on the new property within 180 days of the sale of the old property.
+Within 45 days of the sale, the IRA holder must designate a replacement property in writing to the qualified intermediary.

 Many of our clients believe that investing in a cash-flowing real estate property with funds they have available in their IRA maximizes the value of their account.
-Consequentially, these clients select real estate as an asset after being unsuccessful with traditional retirement investments, like stocks and bonds.
-Self-directed IRAs allow account holders to make their own best investment choices by utilizing their persona knowledge and experience within the real estate market.
+Consequentially, these clients select real estate as an asset after being unsuccessful with more common (yet potentially volatile) retirement investments like stocks and bonds.
+Self-directed IRAs allow account holders to make their own investment choices by utilizing their personal knowledge and experience within the real estate market.

-Like all investments, due diligence is required to decide what will work best for your IRA and its investments.
-New Direction Trust Company can help with the administration and bookkeeping of your IRA, and will ensure your transactions and/or conversions are done according to IRS code.
+Like all investments, due diligence can help you decide what will work best for your IRA and its investments.
+New Direction Trust Company can help with the administration and bookkeeping of your IRA and will review your upcoming transactions.